 Duke Early Phase Research

-A part of the Duke Clinical Research Institute, this area includes a state-of-the-art academic early phase unit and early phase analytical support to accelerate the development of therapeutics, devices, and new technologies.
+A part of the Duke Office of Clinical Research, this area includes a state-of-the-art academic early phase unit and early phase analytical support to accelerate the development of therapeutics, devices, and new technologies.

 Duke Financial Services